lawnjelly/godot-lportal/INSTRUCTIONS.md

 * When you have finished with a DOB you should call `dob_unregister(cam)` to remove the soft link from the system.
 This is more important when you are creating and deleting DOBs (say with multiple game levels).
 If you are using a DOB throughout (say a camera) which gets deleted at the end of the app, it is not necessary to call unregister.

 * If you are suddenly moving a DOB a large distance (rather than into a neighbouring room), you should call `dob_teleport(cam)`.
 This uses a different system to estimate the new room that the DOB is in.

+* DOBs should only move between rooms via the portals.
+In fact that is how their movement between rooms is defined.
+This is why a room's portals should form a convex space, never concave.
+In order to limit movement between rooms to the portals, you should use e.g. physics, or a navmesh.

 ### Conversion
 Build your rooms and portals and placed them as children in a scene graph structure something like this: